 2) Finding work in Berlin is hard if you lack the essential language skills

-Additionally, some professions require that you take additional schooling to level up to German standards before you can even start working.
+Additionally, some professions require that you take additional schooling to level up to German standards before you can get permission to start work.
 Many of the educational programs are offered only in German, so again, the grasp of language becomes a critical success factor for finding work in Berlin.

-While it is possible to find a job where you work only in English (read about why more and more German companies are switching to English as their spoken language in the workplace), it’s not as common as you may think.
+While it’s possible to find a job where you work only in English (read about why more and more German companies are switching to English as their spoken language in the workplace), it’s not as common as you may think.

-Not speaking German can be a major blocker and prevent you from finding work.
+So bottomline, not speaking German can be a major blocker that prevents you from finding work.

-3) Most German employment visas require you having a university degree
+3) Most German employment visas require a university degree or vocational training

-Most visas require that you possess a university degree.
+Most visas require that you possess a university degree or have taken vocational training.
 Someone without a degree may have loads of experience and be better qualified than another candidate with a degree who’s applying for the same position, but the government will always hand the visa to the person with the degree.

 4) Not all German companies want to sponsor your work permit